cbrownstein-lambda/lambda-docs-mkdocs/CONTRIBUTING.md

       `[:material-file-pdf-box: LINK TEXT](URL){target="_blank"}`.
 This
       formatting prefaces the link text with
       ![PDF icon](docs/assets/images/mdi--file-pdf-box.svg) to indicate the link
       is to a PDF.
-Don't preface the link text with `:octicons-link-external-16:` even if the link is to an external site.
+Don't append `:octicons-link-external-16:` to the link text even if the link is to an external site.
 - **Adhere to the Microsoft Writing Style Guide**.
 Please try your best to adhere to the
   [Microsoft Writing Style Guide](https://learn.microsoft.com/en-us/style-guide/welcome/)